areaDetector/ADAravis/docs/ADAravis/ADAravis.rst

 ------------------
 The command to configure an ADAravis camera in the startup script is::

-  aravisConfig(const char *portName, const char *cameraName, size_t maxMemory, int priority, int stackSize)
+  aravisConfig(const char *portName, const char *cameraName, int enableCaching, size_t maxMemory, int priority, int stackSize)
 ``portName`` is the name for the ADAravis port driver

 ``cameraName`` is the identifier for the camera.
 It can be the complete camera name returned by arv-tool, for example ``"Point Grey Research-Blackfly S BFS-PGE-50S5C-18585624"``, or it can be an IP address for GigE and 10 GigE cameras, for example ``"164.54.160.117"``.

+``enableCaching`` Flag to enable (1) or disable (0) register caching in aravis.
+Performance is much better when caching is enabled, but some cameras may not properly implement this.

 ``maxMemory`` is the maximum amount of memory the NDArrayPool is allowed to allocate.
 0 means unlimited.